TGClements/TwitchBot/README.md

 ## !badger

-- Acts as a counter for how many times the command has been used, with some fun response back from the bot
+- Acts as a counter for how many times the command has been used, with some fun response back from the bot.